Earl

 masts made of steel bands running lengthwise of the mast and

-to form a tubular structure of square or polygonal cross section.
+together to form a tubular structure of square or polygonal

-Our illustrations show several forms of this new mast, together
+cross section.
+Our illustrations show several forms of this new

-masts, there are certain differences in construction, according as
+of masts, there are certain differences in construction,

 Portable masts are made in heights varying from 6 to 130 feet,